TanStack/router/docs/src/pages/docs/api.md

 - All async routing features are called on **every navigation, all the time, regardless of route nesting**.
   - This allows routes loaders to control _all_ aspects of caching.
 Caching is certainly something with which React Location integrates well, but ultimately, caching is not the core of React Location's responsibility.
-- Unless you specify a depedency on a parent route's promise, **all `loader`s and asynchronous `element`s for the entire tree are loaded in parallel!**. _If you need a route to wait for a parent's promise or data, you can access it via `loader: (match) => match.parentMatch.loaderPromise`_
+- Unless you specify a dependency on a parent route's promise, **all `loader`s and asynchronous `element`s for the entire tree are loaded in parallel!**. _If you need a route to wait for a parent's promise or data, you can access it via `loader: (match) => match.parentMatch.loaderPromise`_
 - Out of the box, React Location **only caches loaders and async elements for routes that are currently rendered on the screen**.
 If you need more caching than this, you can play with the `defaultLoaderMaxAge` option on the `<Router />` component or better yet, we recommend using an external cache for your loader data like `react-location-simple-cache` or our other favorite TanStack library, React Query!
 - Introducing async behavior (loaders and async elements) into a route usually means you should handle errors too.
 Use the `errorElement` route option and the `useMatch()` hook to handle and display these errors.